 Our overall Nozstock Festival Review

 It is a massive thumbs up from us and we will definitely be looking at going again.
-As far as we were concerned Nozstock had everything that a family could ant from a festival from an array of activities to a selection on musical genres to introduce the kids to.
+As far as we were concerned Nozstock had everything that a family could want from a festival from an array of activities to a selection on musical genres to introduce the kids to.
 It is set in a beautiful part of the world with stunning views for miles around and has a lovely happy and safe feel to it from the moment you arrive until the moment you reluctantly pack up and head back to reality.
-Having compare Nozstock to other festivals this is a medium sized festival which has as much to offer as some of the bigger ones and is very reasonably priced with the option to buy day tickets or camping tickets and it made for the perfect starting point in our festival journey.
+Having compared Nozstock to other festivals this is a medium sized festival which has as much to offer as some of the bigger ones and is very reasonably priced with the option to buy day tickets or camping tickets.

 Top Tips if going to the Nozstock festival

 1.If you are taking children then book the family camping area.
-It does not cost any more but it definitely worth it as everyone on there has kids and therefore the noise is a little lower during the night, most people have larger tents, there is a on site park and children only toilette’s and drunk adults and bad language is at a minimum.
+It does not cost any more but it definitely worth it as everyone on there has kids so you don’t feel under pressure to keep them quiet.
+There is also on site park and children only toilette’s. a lost child area as well as a fully stocked baby change area should you suddenly ind yourself in need of an extra nappy or some wipes.

 3. Take a trolley as some of the parking is a fair walk to the campsite, and we all know that tents, camping paraphernalia, and children can be heavy!
 For more tips on what to pack for a festival check out this article.